-The special permit establishes enhanced IM procedures to maintain pipe integrity and protect both the public and the environment for the class location units in which the special permit segments are located for the length of pipeline covered by the special permit.
-All of the special permit segments must be treated as high consequence areas (HCA) with the implementation of IM procedures.
+The special permit establishes enhanced integrity management procedures (IMP) to maintain pipe integrity and protect both the public and the environment for the class location units in which the special permit segments are located for the length of pipeline covered by the special permit.
+All of the special permit segments must be treated as high consequence areas (HCA) with the implementation of IMP.
 In addition, FGT must comply with conditions as provided in the terms of the special permit for all the impacted special permit segments and the designated "special permit inspection area" in the special permit.